JasonGlazer/pyExpandObjects/docs/CodeStructureOverview.rst

 **Miscellaneous**

-Various objects that can be built with complex input types or other mappings.
+Various objects, outside of the build path, also need to be created given certain system configurations and template options.  for these objects, `AdditionalObjects` or `AdditionalTemplateObjects` can be specified within the option tree.
+Additionally, the transition from HVACTemplate input to object field value can be specified:

-  * controllers - Dictionary of Controller objects to use as and node locations for input values.
-These objects will be created after the buildPath.
+  * AdditionalObjects - Group of objects to be created for the specified option tree build path.
+This can reference regular objects and assign variables with 'complex inputs' (see below for details).
+Additionally, the input value can reference HVACTemplate objects to be built in parallel to the current group.
-  * setpointManagers - Dictionary of SetpointManager objects to use and node locations for input values.
-These objects will be created after the buildPath.
+  * AdditionalTemplateObjects - Similar to AdditionalObjects, but will on be created if specific template values are selected.
-  * transitions - Dictionary of mappings from the template input variable name to the equipment variable name to be updated.
+  * Transitions - Dictionary of mappings from the template input variable name to the equipment variable name to be updated.

 .. code-block:: yaml

-  Controllers:
-    OutdoorAir:
-      Base:
+  OptionTree:
+    HVACTemplate:
+      ...:
+        ...:
+          AdditionalObjects: # nested hvac template in AdditionalObjects.
+            HVACTemplate:Plant:CondenserWaterLoop: # just an example, doesn't make sense here
+              ConnectorPath: CondenserWaterLoop
+              UniqueName: 'Main CndW'  #Value is the unique name modifier SetpointManager:MixedAir:
+              <<: *SetpointManagerMixedAir
+              sample_additional_field: sample_transition_value
             Controller:OutdoorAir:
-          name: '{} OA Controller'
-          relief_air_outlet_node_name:
-            OutdoorAir:M.*: relief_air_stream_node_name
-            Occurrence: 1
-          return_air_node_name:
-            OutdoorAir:Mixer: return_air_stream_node_name
+              <<: *ControllerOutdoorAir
+          AdditionalTemplateObjects: # template triggered objects
+            template_field:
+              template_choice:
+                object_groups:

 **Complex Value Type**